-Christianity underpins all our work at Birkdale and not surprisingly this area of the curriculum is heavily interwoven with the teaching of RE.
-Birkdale is a Christian community open to pupils of all faiths or none, all of whom are treated with respect for what they believe.
+Christianity and a Christian understanding of human beings underpins all our work at Birkdale and not surprisingly this area of the curriculum is heavily interwoven with the teaching of RE.
+Birkdale is a Christian community and environment characterised by grace, kindness and love, and the school welcomes pupils of all faiths or none, all of whom are treated with respect for what they believe.